sirkotal/Gradle-Knights/README.md

 # FEUP-LDTS-PROJ

-Trabalho de grupo realizado por João Pedro Rodrigues Coutinho (up202108787), Joaquim Afonso Marques da Cunha (up202108779) e Miguel Jorge Medeiros Garrido (up202108889) para a unidade curricular "Laboratório de Desenho e Teste de Software".
+Group project developed by João Pedro Rodrigues Coutinho (up202108787), Joaquim Afonso Marques da Cunha (up202108779) and Miguel Jorge Medeiros Garrido (up202108889) for the "Laboratório de Desenho e Teste de Software" course unit.

-O objetivo do projeto é criar um jogo baseado em Lanterna - library de Java para criar text-based GUIs - chamado "Gradle Knights".
+This project's objective was to create a Lanterna-based game - a Java library that allows the creation of text-based GUIs - called "Gradle Knights".

-Decidimos criar um jogo inspirado em RPGs medievais como [Eye of the Beholder](https://store.steampowered.com/app/1882260/Eye_of_the_Beholder/) ou [Reigns](https://store.steampowered.com/app/474750/Reigns/).
+We decided to create a game inspired by medieval RPGs like [Eye of the Beholder](https://store.steampowered.com/app/1882260/Eye_of_the_Beholder/) or [Reigns](https://store.steampowered.com/app/474750/Reigns/).

-Uma versão mais completa do relatório encontra-se [aqui](docs/README.md).
+A more complete version of the report can be found [here](docs/README.md).

+***NOTE:*** The complete version of the report was written in Portuguese.

 ![gd](https://github.com/FEUP-LDTS-2022/project-l02gr01/blob/main/docs/gd.gif)